Growing the Greenest Kids in Brooklyn

 As Brooklyn Botanic Garden celebrates 100 years of its groundbreaking Children’s Garden, what a great moment to pause and reflect on the impact that children have had on the greening of our borough.
 One wonderful example has taken place beyond the gates of BBG, right at our doorsteps: the Greenest Block in Brooklyn contest.
 After 20 years of friendly competition, it’s safe to say that a generation of Brooklyn children have come of age cleaning and greening their blocks with their neighbors.
 Every summer, as the judges walk the blocks entered in the contest, I am inspired by the ways that gardening bridges the generation gap.

-Here are some tips—gleaned from some of Brooklyn’s greenest blocks—for getting kids greening on your block:
+Here are some tips—gleaned from some of Brooklyn’s greenest neighbors—for getting kids greening on your block:

 - Ask kids what they’d like to do.
 Gather your young neighbors together and consider their ideas.